miku/beautifulio/Slides.md

 # Use cases

-Interfaces may:
+Implementations may allow:

-* abstract a resource
+* to abstract a (physical) resource
-* conversion to stream
+* to convert something into a stream
-* buffers
+* define buffers
-* enhance functionality - decorate, transform
+* to enhance functionality - decorate, transform
 * mock behaviour (testing)
-* utilities
+* to be used as utilities

 ----